twood02/webtemplate/assignments/a1-rudp.md

 To begin with, just focus on the simple case where nothing bad ever happens to your packets.
 After you have that case working, you can consider how to handle packet loss.
 It may help to build your way up to a full-fledged reliable sender.
 The simplest reliable transport mechanism is “Stop-And-Go”, in which the sender transmits a single packet and waits for the receiver to acknowledge receiving it before transmitting more.
 You could start by building a “Stop-And-Go” sender, and extending that for the full sliding window based sender.

 # Bells and Whistles (Extra Credit)
 Some of these may require modifying the provided receiver implementation; if you choose to do one, please make sure to provide your receiver implementation with your submission.

+> Groups with size of 3 must complete at least one of these extra features.

 _*Variable size sliding window*_: For networks where packet loss, corruption, delay, and reordering are minimal, a large window size will obtain higher performance.
 A large window on a lossy network, however, will lead to a large amount of overhead due to retransmissions.
 Modify your sender to dynamically adjust its window size based on network conditions.